basileMarchand/basictools-frozen/README.md

 2) INSTALLATION

-    SETUP:
+    FOR USER:

+    For conda you can create packages using the recipes available on the sources:

+        recipes/compiled/  -> for compiled version of BasicTools recipes/noarch/  -> (not recomended) for a pure python (slower) version of BasicTools

+    FOR DEVELOPERS:

+    For development using a conda or other type of enviroment manager :

+        create an enviroment with all the requirements

-    An environement variable with the path to the EIGEN library must be defined:
+    if the compilation script cant find eigen please add the environement variable with the path to the EIGEN library must be defined (normaly you dont have to do this):

         > export EIGEN_INC=/Path/To/Eigen/Library

     COMPILATION:,

     Run the following command in the root directory :

+        > python setup.py generate
+        > python setup.py build_clib
         > python setup.py build_ext --inplace

 3) TESTING INFRASTRUCTURE